Correction: Amusement Ride Safety story

 The amusement park industry has successfully lobbied against federal oversight for decades, and the CPSC doesn’t regulate rides at permanent parks like the one in Kansas.
 It oversees only traveling carnival rides, like the Ferris wheel that broke in Tennessee.
 Even then, federal investigators don’t conduct routine inspections; they respond only after accidents.

 So whether a ride has to be inspected before thrill-seekers hop on depends on what state it’s in.

-Six states — Mississippi, Alabama, Nevada, South Dakota, Wyoming and Utah — have no laws at all that require inspections, according to Saferparks, a nonprofit group that pushes to improve safety.
+Six states — Alabama, Mississippi, Montana, Nevada, Wyoming, and Utah — have no laws at all that require inspections.
 In most cases, the ride operators’ insurance companies require only annual inspections, Martin said, and the insurers set the criteria.